gravitational/teleport/docs/4.2/aws_terraform_guide.md

 ```

 Remember that there is more than one auth instance in an HA deployment.
 You should use this command to get the IP addresses
-of each auth instance that you'll need to connect to:
+of each auth instance that you'd need to connect to for checking logs:

 ```bash
 $ aws ec2 describe-instances --filters "Name=tag:TeleportCluster,Values=${TF_VAR_cluster_name},Name=tag:TeleportRole,Values=auth" --query "Reservations[*].Instances[*].PrivateIpAddress" --output text
 172.31.0.196
 172.31.1.78
 ```

+You can run `tctl` commands on **any** of the auth instances connected to your cluster, however.

 #### Proxy service (ACM)